 Mortgage payment holidays

-In June, the Financial Conduct Authority (FCA) confirmed that anyone who is still struggling to pay their mortgage due to Coronavirus will be able to extend their payment holiday for a further three months.
-The extension for new applications has also been extended, so if you have not yet agreed a payment holiday with your mortgage lender, you now have until the 31 October to apply.
+In June, the Financial Conduct Authority (FCA) confirmed that anyone who is still struggling to pay their mortgage due to Coronavirus would be able to extend their payment holiday for a further three months.

 How the payment holiday works

 - The quickest way to apply is to fill in an online form.
 Find out which lenders offer an online application here.
 If you wish to speak to someone on the phone, be prepared for a long wait as phone lines are extremely busy at the moment.